koubadomik/masterthesis/README.md

        - we experimented with different kind of signatures (statistically even functionally) - describe the kinds (report all results, compare using f-score or FNR, FPR for example)
        - than we experimented with multilabel case - trying to predict more than one signatures at one time
   - (Technical background, used metascenter archicture...)
+  - reference Mandlik's and Pevny's works, hopefully similar
+    - Mandlik is reporting
+      - accuracy, f-score
+      - PR curves
+      - ROC curves, ROC with FPR log
+      - AUCOR, AUCPR
+      - For different kinds of signatures
+    - Pevny said - rather less, balance accuracy, roc curve with log scale on x axis (FPR is more inportant for us)
 - Explaining
   - Goal
     - identify the artifacts corresponding to different malware behavior.
 Report results.